-Comparisons over time should be based on the estimates provided in the latest publication, or from the online data cubes, rather than by reference to earlier editions.
-This is because periodically there are revisions to previously published estimates, due to receipt of additional or revised data or changes in methodology.
+Comparisons over time should be based on the estimates in Health expenditure Australia 2011-12, or from the online data cubes, rather than by reference to earlier editions.
+Previously published estimates are periodically revised due to receipt of additional or revised data or changes in methodology.